 You can email me at email@example.com or say hi on Twitter.

 A newspaper goes out of business in SF and donates their entire collection of newsworthy unpublished photos to the Public Library.
 They're online but there's no easy way to browse them.
 Enter: OldSF.org

-I was responsible for designing, prototyping and writing most of the markup for OldSF.org.
+I was responsible for designing, prototyping and writing a fair bit of the markup for OldSF.org.

-ICANN, the Internet Corporation for Assigned Names and Numbers, came to us with the primary objective of better engaging their community's newcomers.
+ICANN, the Internet Corporation for Assigned Names and Numbers, came to Neo with the primary objective of more deeply engaging community newcomers.

-In collaboration with ICANN executives, our team kicked off the project with business and user need assumptions.
+In collaboration with ICANN leadership, we kicked off the project with business and user need assumptions.

 We launched ICANN Labs, a space for exploring solutions to various conversion, learning, discovery and communication bottlenecks.
 We did customer development and usability testing with new and established members of the community to iterate and revise our projects.

 Over the course of ten months we built the new ICANN.org and continue to iterate on the site.

 I was responsible for customer development research planning and facilitation and leading interaction design.
 I interfaced with the client on policy and public comment features and also contibuted to the styleguide as well as product, content writing and front-end development.